morganjwilliams/pyrolite/paper/paper.md

 # Summary

+``pyrolite`` is a Python package for working with multivariate geochemical data, with a particular focus on rock and mineral chemistry.
+The project aims to contribute to more robust, efficient and reproducible data-driven geochemical research.

+## Features

-``pyrolite`` is a Python package for working with multivariate geochemical data, built with the aim of contributing to more robust, efficient and reproducible data-driven geochemical research.
-The package provides tools for munging, transforming and visualising geochemical data from common tabular formats.
-It enables you to recalculate and rescale whole-rock and mineral compositions, perform compositional statistics and create appropriate visualisations and also includes numerous specific utilities (e.g. a geological timescale).
+``pyrolite`` provides tools for munging, transforming and visualising geochemical data from common tabular formats.
+The package includes methods to recalculate and rescale whole-rock and mineral compositions, perform compositional statistics and create appropriate visualisations and also includes numerous auxiliary utilities (e.g. a geological timescale).
 These tools also provide a foundation for preparing data for subsequent machine learning applications using ``scikit-learn``  [@Pedregosa2011].

-## Features

 A variety of standard diagram methods (e.g. ternary, spider, and data-density diagrams; see Figs. 1, 2), templated diagrams [e.g. the Total-Alkali Silica diagram , @LeBas1992; and Pearce diagrams, @Pearce2008] and novel geochemical visualisation methods are available.

 Reference datasets of compositional reservoirs (e.g. CI-Chondrite, Bulk Silicate Earth, Mid-Ocean Ridge Basalt) and a number of rock-forming mineral endmembers are installed with ``pyrolite``.
 The first of these enables normalisation of composition to investigate relative geochemical patterns, and the second facilitates mineral endmember recalculation and normative calculations.

 ``pyrolite`` also includes some specific methods to model geochemical patterns, such as the lattice strain model for trace element partitioning of @Blundy2003, the Sulfur Content at Sulfur Saturation (SCSS) model of @Li2009, and orthogonal polynomial decomposition for parameterising Rare Earth Element patterns of @ONeill2016.